Rated 'Excellent' on Trustpilot

 PMS can be much more severe than the occasional mood and tummy ache, as many believe it to be.

-65% of women suffer from anxiety as a result of their PMS symptoms, half of women suffer from depression and 43% experience insomnia as a result of their PMS.
+65% of women said they suffer from anxiety as a result of their PMS symptoms, half of women suffered from depression and 43% experienced insomnia as a result of their PMS.
 Shockingly, 98% of the women surveyed do not feel productive or confident during PMS.

-There is no one-size fits all cure for PMS, with 16 different treatments for PMS reported by respondents.
-As expected, the most commonly used treatments are pain relievers such as Ibuprofen and Paracetamol, followed by specialist vitamin supplements to relieve PMS.
+There is no one-size fits all cure for PMS, with 16 different remedies for PMS reported by respondents.
+As expected, the most commonly used remedies are pain relievers such as Ibuprofen and paracetamol, followed by specialist supplements for PMS.

 Giving into cravings, using a hot water bottle, taking exercise and mindfulness activities are other ways women find relief from PMS.